particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-nrf52}}
 Gen 3 devices (Argon, Boron, Xenon) only support sleep modes in 0.9.0 and later.
 Sleep does not function properly in 0.8.0-rc versions of Device OS for mesh devices.

+On the Argon, Boron, and Xenon, WKP is pin D8.

+On the B Series SoM, WKP is pin A7 in Device OS 1.3.1 and later.
+In prior versions, it was D8.
 {{/if}}

 ---